Note: My Web pages are best viewed with style sheets enabled. |

 Unrated |

-The lawn itself is planted with pink clover (Persicaria capitata), a ground cover that is not actually a clover but has clover-like pink flowers.
+The lawn itself is planted with pink clover (Persicaria capitata) , a ground cover that is not actually a clover but has clover-like pink flowers.
 In the middle of the larger part of the lawn, I planted a Christmas heather (actually a heath, Erica canaliculata 'Boscaweniana') in honor of our daughter, Heather.
-The parkway is planted with cinquefoil (Potentilla neumanniana, also known as P. verna), another ground cover, this one having yellow flowers.

 Against the house in front are dwarf and compact evergreen shrubs.
 Immediately to the right of the front porch is a compact variety of Rhaphiolepis indica with 'Soleil d'Or' narcissus in front of the Rhaphiolepis.
 Beyond Rhaphiolepis, dwarf Burford holly (Ilex cornuta 'Burfordii Nana') is under the living room window.
-Eugenia (Syzygium paniculatum) is to the left of the porch, between the brick walkway and the garage door.
-Flanking the front porch and at the west corner of the house, there are fern pines (Podocarpus); at the east corner is a Liquidambar with dwarf English ivy (Hedera helix 'Hahn's') around its base.
-Behind the Liquidambar (along the side of my house near the front corner) are two mock oranges (Pittosporum tobira).
+Eugenia (Syzygium paniculatum) is to the left of the porch, between the brick path and the garage door.
+Flanking the front porch and at the west corner of the house, there are fern pines (Podocarpus); at the east corner is a liquidambar tree (L. styraciflua) with dwarf English ivy around its base.
+Behind the liquidambar (along the side of my house near the front corner) are two mock oranges (Pittosporum tobira).

-Along the east side — in front of my neighbor's Italian cypress — are more compact eugenia.
-To keep people from cutting the corners of the lawn where the driveway and brick walkway meet the sidewalk, I planted full-sized R. indica.
+Along the east side — in front of my neighbor's Italian cypress (Cupressus sempervirens) — are more compact eugenia.
+To keep people from cutting the corners of the lawn where the driveway and brick path meet the public sidewalk, I planted full-sized Rhaphiolepis indica.

 At the western property line, I have seven roses.
 From the sidewalk to the side gate, they increase in height: